MP Estate Planning UK

 Transferring Your Property into a Trust

-Once you’ve decided to put your house in a trust, the next step is to transfer the property, which involves several legal processes.
-This step is crucial as it ensures that the property is legally owned by the trust, thereby achieving your estate planning goals.
+Once you’ve decided to put your house in a trust, the next step is the actual transfer — which involves specific legal processes depending on whether the property has a mortgage.
+This step is crucial because it changes the legal or beneficial ownership from you personally to the trustees, achieving the asset protection and estate planning goals you’ve set.

 Process for Transferring Title